 When it comes to the most common foods that cause acne, chocolate gets a particularly bad rap.
 Is that reputation fair though?
 In this article I’ll dig into five foods that cause acne, and give you a bit of background on why (for a deeper dive into the science, check out this post).

 In my book, Eat to Beat Acne, I had good fun debunking many myths around skin health.
 What I hope readers take away from the book is a clearer sense that things aren’t always black and white when thinking about, well, blackheads and whiteheads.
 We can’t just say that chocolate causes acne or doesn’t cause acne and leave it at that.
 Instead, we have to understand how certain foods (including, yes, chocolate!) can upset the body’s balance and contribute to spotty skin.

 There’s no single cause of acne or even a straightforward process.
 Nor is there a straightforward treatment.
 Instead, acne develops as a result of multiple processes, many of which overlap and feed into each other.

 So, in the name of clearer skin, let’s consider five foods that cause acne and why, with the caveat that no single food leads to an acne outbreak.

 A cup of 1% fat milk contains 13 grams of sugar.
 A cup of 2% contains 12 grams.
 That’s less than a can of soda, but still a decent whack of sugar.
-Now, add to that the naturally present growth hormones (and any added hormones) and it’s easy to see how milk can promote rapid weight gain and insulin resistance, as well as disrupt endogenous hormone production.
-Indeed, milk and other dairy products increase circulating levels of IGF-1 by being a source of IGF-1 in themselves and by stimulating endogenous synthesis of IGF-1.
+Now, add to that the naturally present growth hormones in milk (and any added hormones) and it’s easy to see how milk can promote hormone changes in people.

 Some of the other reasons that have been proposed to explain the dairy-acne link include: